Updated Aug. 26, 2019: There are major milestones we experience when we reach certain ages in life.

 The cost of having no insurance

-And it needs to be said: Just because you’re under 30 doesn’t mean you’re invincible, immune to getting sick.
+But just because you’re under 30 doesn’t mean you’re immune to getting sick or injred.
 You’ll need some kind of minimal catastrophic health coverage in the event something terrible happens to you.

 These are some of your options:

-Open enrollment under the Obamacare Health Insurance Marketplace is from Nov.
+Open enrollment for the federal Health Insurance Marketplace is from Nov.
 1 until Dec.
-15, 2017.
-To ensure you start coverage on a new plan by the New Year, you’ll need to enroll by Dec.
-15. Open enrollment rules vary from state to state, so make sure you take advantage of the various options available to you.
+15, 2019.
+Open enrollment rules vary from state to state, so make sure you take advantage of the various options available to you.

 Take advantage of your special enrollment period